ciscodocs/ltrent-2008-clemea25/docs/lab1_getting_started.md

 Next, we will configure a service chain within the service-profile parcel in the configuration group by following the below setps.
 This service chain defines the sequence of services that will be applied to traffic originating from the **Stockholm-Branch** and destined for the **Sydney-Branch**.
 By specifying the service chain in the configuration, we instruct the **Stockholm WAN-Edge** on the type of services to be applied to the traffic, such as redirection through a firewall.
 This configuration ensures that the desired service policies are enforced as traffic flows between the branches.

 1. From the vManage Landing Page, navigate to the left-hand panel, select Configuration, and click Configuration Groups.
 <figure markdown>
   ![Configuration-Group](./assets/S-1-figure-4.png)
 </figure>
 2. Locate and click on the **EMEA-Stockholm-Branch** Configuration Group as illustrated below.
 <figure markdown>
   ![Configuration-Group](./assets/S-1-figure-5.png)
 </figure>
 3. Click the edit icon for the **EMEA-Stockholm-Branch - Service Profile** as illustrated below.
 <figure markdown>
   ![Configuration-Group](./assets/S-1-figure-6.png)
 </figure>
 4. Select **<font color="blue">Add New Feature</font>** and add a <font color="orange">**Service Chain Attachment Gateway**</font> as illustrated below.
 <figure markdown>
   ![Configuration-Group](./assets/S-1-figure-7.png)
 </figure>
 5. In the <font color="orange">**Service Chain Attachment Gateway**</font> configuration parcel, click the dropdown arrow and select **Add New**.
 <figure markdown>
   ![Configuration-Group](./assets/S-1-figure-9.png)
 </figure>
+6. On the Service Chain Attachment Gateway configuration page, provide a Name and Description for the attachment gateway.
+For example, use the name Stockholm-Branch-Service-Attachment-v1.
+Refer to S-1-figure-10.
+7. Click Add Service Chain Definition to define the service chain.
+Refer to S-1-figure-13.
+8. Enter the name Stockholm-Firewall-SC-Def-v1 for the service chain definition.
+Refer to S-1-figure-12.
+9. Add a description, Stockholm-Firewall-SC-Def-v1, for clarity.
+Refer to S-1-figure-12.
+10. Select the Service Type as Firewall from the dropdown menu.
+Refer to S-1-figure-12.
+11. Click **Save** to confirm the service chain definition.
+12. Under Basic Information, specify **VPN 1** to define the VPN context.
+Refer to S-1-figure-13.
+13. Scroll to the IPv4 Attachment: (1 Interface) section and configure the following:
+  * Service IPv4 Address: Enter **10.10.10.2**, which is the IP address of the **Stockholm Firewall (Stockholm-FW)**.
+Refer to S-1-figure-14.
+  * SD-WAN Router Interface: Enter **GigabitEthernet 4**.
+Refer to S-1-figure-14.